connexcs/docs/docs/setup/appstore.md

 ## How to Display documentation for your Application

 1. You can add information about your specific application by using the **Template** component in the **IDE** section.
-2. [Click here](https://docs.connexcs.com/apps/architecture/template/#how-to-add-a-template) to follow the instructions on how to create a template and add documentation, however note that **template name** should actually be **app_documentation**.
+2. [Click here](https://docs.connexcs.com/apps/architecture/template/#how-to-add-a-template) to follow the instructions on how to create a template and add documentation, however, note that **template name** should actually be **app_documentation**.

 <img src= "/apps/img/appdoc.png">
 <img src= "/apps/img/appdoc1.png">